kali/kali.github.io/_posts/2016-02-22-Query2-in-timely.md

     On the happy side, there is a small zoology of reduce pattern families.

-So basically, when processing data in map/reduce, you pick and configure a few reducers, shoves most of your application logic in the mapper, and let the framework do it's magic.
+So basically, when processing data in map/reduce, you pick and configure a few reducers, shove most of your application logic in the mapper, and let the framework do it's magic.
 Which is more or less what we have just done with the pseudo-code pseudo-spark code above.